Do solar panels work during a power outage?

 How can you use solar power to survive a power outage?

-- Use a backup gas generator
+- Use an additional gas generator

 1. Backup gas generator